 In India, it is not a common practice for an employer to check the employee’s score.
 However, the employer can check it only upon seeking the employee’s approval.
-Also, such enquiries are considered as soft enquiries.
+Such enquiries are also known as soft enquiries.

 Education level, job profiles and high income can affect the credit score

 Qualification, job profile and income levels do not have an impact on the score.
-Such information is not even captured in the credit report.
+The credit report does not capture such information.
 A credit report has information about the debt.
 Also, the credit report will not have information about the certificate of deposits, savings accounts, etc.